katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 - ec2_eip - The ``wait_timeout`` option had no effect and will be removed after 2022-06-01
 - ec2_key - The ``wait_timeout`` option had no effect and will be removed after 2022-06-01
 - ec2_key - The ``wait`` option had no effect and will be removed after 2022-06-01
 - ec2_key - the ``wait_timeout`` option has been deprecated and will be removed in a later release.
-It has had no effect since Ansible 2.5.
+It has had no effect since Assible 2.5.
 - ec2_key - the ``wait`` option has been deprecated and will be removed in a later release.
-It has had no effect since Ansible 2.5.
+It has had no effect since Assible 2.5.
 - ec2_lc - The ``associate_public_ip_address`` option had no effect and will be removed after 2022-06-01
 - ec2_tag - deprecate the ``list`` option in favor of ec2_tag_info
 - ec2_tag - support for ``list`` as a state has been deprecated and will be removed in a later release.
 The ``ec2_tag_info`` can be used to fetch the tags on an EC2 resource.

-ansible.windows
+assible.windows
 ~~~~~~~~~~~~~~~

 - win_domain_computer - Deprecated the undocumented ``log_path`` option.
 This option will be removed in a major release after ``2022-07-01``.